• Home

 30. Patience Comes Easier

-Not perfect patience—but better patience.
+Not ideal patience—but improved patience.

 31. Gratitude Becomes Second Nature

-They notice things more.
-Appreciate things more.
+They notice and appreciate things more.

 32. The Small Stuff Stays Small

-Which sounds like a superpower, honestly.
+Which genuinely sounds like it could be a superpower.

 33. You Build a Life That Fits You